Mori fibre spaces for $3$-folds over imperfect fields: Preliminaries

 The next set of results are from \cite{das_waldron_imperfect}, which developed the LMMP over imperfect fields for pseudo-effective threefold pairs $(X,B)$.
 Our main interest here is to deal with the non-pseudo-effective case.
 First the cone theorem, which is crucial input to running a terminating LMMP in the non-pseudo-effective case.
 We give a slightly strengthened version of the original statement, which we will need later.

-\begin{theorem}\cite[Theorem 1.1]{das_waldron_imperfect} Let $(X,B)$ be a projective $\bQ$-factorial, dlt pair of dimension at most $3$, over an $F$-finite field $K$ of characteristic $p> 5$.
+\begin{theorem}\cite[Theorem 1.1]{das_waldron_imperfect} Let $(X,B)$ be a projective $\bQ$-factorial, dlt pair of dimension at most $3$, over a field $K$ of characteristic $p> 5$.
 Then there is a countable set of curves $\{C_i\}_{i\in I}$ such that: \begin{enumerate} \item \item For any ample $\bQ$-divisor $A$, there is a finite subset $I_A\subset I$ such that